 Seems simple enough, but you wouldn’t believe how many people forget to do this, then fall to their knees in UTTER MISERY when their next phone bill arrives.
 Avoid the fees by making the most of free WiFi, and switch to apps like WhatsApp, Voxer, and Viber to keep in touch with friends, family, and new travel mates.

 6. Pack a small medicine kit

 Pack it full of Advil, Band-aids, re-hydration sachets, allergy medicine, multi vitamins – anything to help keep you ship shape whilst on the road.
 It’s much easier (and cheaper) to pack a few of these than going to a pharmacy in a foreign country and trying to figure out what you need.
 (Note: some countries do not allow certain over-the-counter prescription pills, so check in advance).

 Never put them in your pocket or in your backpack (unless they are at the very bottom).
-Investing in a money belt may give you the look of a hipster dork, but it’s worth every penny.
+A money belt is both discreet and practical – and it’s worth every penny.
 Scanning copies of documents and leaving them with your family members is also a great idea.
 They can email them to you if you lose them.

 A holiday is prime time to satisfy your inner book geek, and on those long plane/train/coach journeys, there’s really nothing better than escaping into your own imagination for a few hours.
 Even better, pick a travel-themed book to get you amped for your trip – these are a few of our favourites.

-It seems like a big deal, but it’s something everyone should do at least once in their life, and once you’ve done it, you’ll forget why you were so scared in the first place.
-Need more convincing?
-This might help.
+It’s something everyone should try at least once in their life, and you’ll learn so much about yourself along the way.
+Once you’ve done it, you’ll forget why you were so scared in the first place.

 …and put it on your iPod, not phone (why?
 See #12).
 You can’t travel without music, so don’t even try.